 - 3.2 You must follow the process set out in Condition 3.1 or, where applicable, the requirements specified on our website.
 We may authorise you in writing to follow a different process, specified by us, where we are satisfied that there are special circumstances that justify using an alternative process. - 3.3 For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (a) be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 (New Zealand) to take a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (b) have the official's signature on each page, with their name and title shown clearly below their signature.
+To be certified, the document must: - (a) be certified by an official of the issuing authority or a person authorised by section 9(1) (a) to (h) of the Oaths and Declarations Act 1957 to witness a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a Registrar or Deputy Registrar of the District Court or the High Court; and - (b) have the official or person's signature on each page, with their name and title shown clearly below their signature.